CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0305-Monitor device and user activity in Intune.md

 ### Task 1: Monitor user activity

+In this task you will review Aaron Nicholls’ sign-in activity and check the audit logs to see recent administrative actions.

 1. On **SEA-SVR1**, on the taskbar, select **Microsoft Edge**.

 2. In Microsoft Edge, type **https://intune.microsoft.com** in the address bar, and then press **Enter**.